-It’s worth mentioning that, rather than starting with tamarind pulp, it is possible to start truly from scratch, with whole tamarind pods like those shown below.
+It’s worth mentioning that, rather than starting with tamarind pulp, it is possible to start truly from scratch, with whole tamarind pods like those shown below and found here.
 The process is the same as what I’m about to show you (though they need to be broken apart into smaller pieces and soak in hot water for at least an hour).
 There’s very little “fruit” inside each pods, so starting with tamarind pulp gets you more bang for your buck, saves a ton of time, and yields equally great flavor.

 2) Soak for 30 minutes

 Place 16 oz of tamarind pulp in a glass bowl and add boiling water just to cover.
 Soak for 30 minutes.

 Gently break the tamarind pulp apart with your hands and mash it so that the fruit (paste) starts to separate from the rough fibers.
 Leave the water in the bowl while you do this.
 If the tamarind pulp was just barely covered with water while it soaked in the step above, you should have the perfect amount of water to combine with the pulp.
 If the mixture seems water-logged, you can pour off a bit of the extra liquid.

 4) Press through a Sieve

 It’s a good idea to use a colander with large holes like the one shown below for this next step (a mesh sieve will work too).

 Place the sieve over a mixing bowl and press to separate the tamarind paste from the fibers.
 I like to smoosh (that’s the technical term) the pulp through the sieve with a silicon spatula for best results.

 The tamarind paste will separate from the fibers and collect on the other side of the sieve or in the bowl.